loonghao/rez-tools/README.md

   python         Python3.

 Tool Options:
-  rez-tools run other tools with their own options and argument patterns, however, all tool has the following hidden options:
+  rez_tools run other tools with their own options and argument patterns, however, all tool has the following hidden options:

   --ignore-cmd  Ignore standard tool command when running the command,Remember